Ratarca/azure-dlake/README.md

 # Architecture: Big Picture
 Below we have a big picture about data platform. <br>
-In this case we use a Delta Lake where backbone services deployed on azure and our processing data engine is a databricks data platform.  <br>
+In this case we use a Delta Lake where backbone services deployed on azure and our processing data engine is a databricks.  <br>
 Inside each module folder you will find deep analysis with IaC outputs and descriptions.

 <img src="docs/asset/img/dlake-v2.png" width="650" height="450"/>